 Cats are obligate carnivores with a metabolism optimized for meat, meat, and more meat.
 Every aspect of their physiology, from saliva to pupils to claws to intestines and stomach acid, is characteristic of an animal-eating machine.
-As an animal optimized for this type of high-protein, high-fat, low-carbohydrate diet, cats are capable of carbohydrate metabolism, but a less efficient form of carbohydrate metabolism than that found in omnivorous species.
+As an animal optimized for this type of high-protein, high-fat, low-carbohydrate diet, cats are capable of metabolizing carbohydrates but, compared with omnivores, are less efficient at it.

-Metabolically, cats are similar to diabetic humans.
-Even healthy cats exhibit some insulin resistance, and the gluconeogenic pathway is always open, allowing glucose to flood the bloodstream unhindered.
+Metabolically, cats are similar to people with diabetes.
+Even healthy cats exhibit some insulin resistance, and the gluconeogenic pathway, which produces glucose from non-carbohydrate substances like lactate, is always open, allowing glucose to flood the bloodstream unhindered.